Skip To Main Content

 Summer School Sites

-• Students from Anthony, Aragon, Hopper, Kahla, Rowe, Salyards, Smith, Spillane, Sprague, Thornton and Watkins will attend Anthony Middle School.
+• Students from Anthony, Aragon, Hopper, Kahla, Rowe, Salyards, Smith, Sprague, Thornton and Watkins will attend Sprague Middle School.

 Transportation

 • Parents must assume responsibility for their child’s transportation to summer school.
-No busses will be provided.
+No buses will be provided.

 • No early morning student drop off or late student pick up is available.